US virus cases near an all-time high as governors backtrack

 “It is possible, if we play our cards badly and make a lot of mistakes, to get back to that level.
 But if we are smart, there’s no reason to get to 2,200 deaths a day,” said Dr. Ashish Jha, director of Harvard’s Global Health Institute.

-“This is still serious,” said Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, but “we’re in a different situation today than we were in March or April.”
+“This is still serious,” said Dr. Robert Redfield, director of the Centers for Disease Control and Prevention.
+“But I’m asking people to recognize that we’re in a different situation today than we were in March or April.”

 Several states set single-day case records this week, including Arizona, California, Nevada, Texas and Oklahoma.